rafiamafia/jscomplete/README.md

 PM2 is a daemon process manager that will allow us to render a cluster rather than a single node in production.

 `$ yarn add pm2`

+Add pm2 script to package.json with `--watch` and start the server in the background:

+`$ yarn dev`

+To detect the logs:

+`$ yarn pm2 logs`

+You can test by changing the server.js code.